sfx86/colawater-toolbox/README.md

 # Usage

 Navigate to the `Catalog Pane` and open the `Toolboxes` dropdown.
-Open the `ColaWater.pyt` toolbox, then select a tool from the toolbox's dropdown menu.
+Open the `colawater.pyt` toolbox, then select a tool from the toolbox's dropdown menu.

 # Installation

-Download and unzip the `ColaWaterToolbox.zip` from the [latest release][releases] and [add the toolbox][add-a-toolbox] to ArcGIS.
+Download and unzip the `colawater-toolbox.zip` from the [latest release][releases] and [add the toolbox][add-a-toolbox] to ArcGIS.
 Make sure all of the associated `.py` files are in the same directory as the `.pyt` file.